 Mohamed Elmessiry is an experienced researcher and qualified lawyer.
 He has over 14 years’ experience of working for leading international and national NGOs, United Nations Agencies, including the UN Refugee Agency in the context of Libya, and corporate law firms.
 The key thematic issues Mohamed has covered in his work include violations of freedom of expression, peaceful assembly and association, labour rights, the rights of migrants and refugees, human rights in the context of counter terrorism measures, the death penalty and failures in the criminal justice system.
 Over the last six years, Mohamed led Amnesty International’s work on Egypt where he was responsible for carrying out desk based and field investigative research into human rights violations.
 He holds a Master degree in International Law and Criminal Justice from Nottingham Law School.

-Areas of research Freedom of expression, peaceful assembly and association, Torture and other ill-treatment, enforced disappearances and extra-judicial executions Counter terrorism, Death penalty, Failures in criminal justice systems and unfair trials, Legal analysis, Refugees and migrants’ rights
+Freedom of expression, peaceful assembly and association; Torture and other ill-treatment; Enforced disappearances; Extra-judicial executions; Counter terrorism; Death penalty; Failures in criminal justice systems and unfair trials; Refugees and migrants’ rights

 Yusef Al-Jarani is a Libyan-American Gates Cambridge and Harry S. Truman Scholar.
 Prior to joining LFJL, he co-founded Phoenix Development Fund, a non-profit organisation that provides pro bono business development services in the South Side of Chicago, and interned with the American Civil Liberties Union and Carnegie Endowment for International Peace.
 Yusef holds a BA in Political Science from the University of Chicago and an MPhil in Development Studies from the University of Cambridge.
 He is currently pursuing his JD at Yale Law School, where he has worked in the Rule of Law, International Human Rights, and Criminal Justice Clinics.